Maree Ellis & Patrick Faulconer – (Arboriculturists NSW), Treenet Symposium, Adelaide, 2nd September 2004

 - it will be left to the landowner to contact the Department of Environment & Conservation if the proposed ‘tree works’ are likely to significantly affect threatened species, or their habitats, or threatened ecological communities or populations.

 In addition to these concerns, Council received 87 public submissions on the Draft Tree Management Policy (including submissions from experts in arboriculture and the Department of Environment & Conservation).
 All submissions by arboriculturists and Government Departments raised concerns about the 45 degree rule.
-Eighty-one out of eighty-seven submissions received by Council were against the adoption of this rule.
+Eighty-one out of eighty-seven submissions received by the Council were against the adoption of this rule.

 WHERE DID THE 45 DEGREE RULE COME FROM AND WHY WAS IT SO STUBBORNLY RETAINED?